Can My Parent be Kicked Out of a Nursing Home if I Sue the Home?

 - A nursing home resident expresses a complaint to the state or federal government.

 It is also common for a nursing home resident to be told by the nursing home facility that the resident needs to be evicted from the facility because he or she is either disruptive or refuses medical treatment.

 In addition to New Jersey law, the Federal Nursing Home Reform Act also helps to protect residents of nursing homes.
 The Federal Act grants nursing home residents the right to remain at the residence that they choose.

 Contact a New Jersey Elder Law Attorney

-In short, a nursing home resident cannot be evicted from the facility because that resident initiated a legal action against the nursing home.
-If a person was unlawfully evicted from a nursing home then that individual has the right to pursue a legal action.
+In short, a nursing home resident cannot be evicted from the facility because that resident initiated legal action against the nursing home.
+If a person was unlawfully evicted from a nursing home then that individual has the right to pursue legal action.
 The legal counsel at Ferrara Law can determine whether a nursing home lawfully ejected a resident from the premise.
 Contact our law office today for assistance with your case.